Servicerobotics-Ulm/SmartDG-Tutorials/03_01_Installing_SmartDG_DSLs_On_SmartMDSD_VirtualMachine/README.md

 > :warning: Install SmartDG Library on your machine before you install SmartDG DSLs On Eclipse [This Tutorial](../01_02_Installing_SmartDG_Library/README.md).

 ### You can now jump to [This Tutorial](../02_01_Installing_SmartDG_DSLs_On_Eclipse/README.md) and start from the second step.
 Look for the following indication...
-### :balloon: :balloon: :balloon: :balloon: :balloon: :balloon: :balloon: :balloon:.
+### :balloon: :balloon: :balloon: :balloon: :balloon: :balloon: :balloon: :balloon: